 In the context of classical violinists in India, Lalgudi G.J.R.
-Krishnan and Lalgudi Vijayalakshmi, occupy pride of place.
-Torchbearers of the venerable Lalgudi tradition, pioneered and nurtured by their father and guru, Padma Bhushan Lalgudi G. Jayaraman, the duo’s music is an interesting study in contrasts.
-The brother and sister duo is the fifth generation in a family of Musicians whose first Lalgudi Rama Iyer was a direct disciple of Saint Thyagaraja.
-Together, their music is classical but refreshingly contemporary; its form and feel are minimalist but at its core, it is intricately complex and layered; in its experience, the music is a celebration of both the beauty of duality and the appeal of individual identity.
+Krishnan and Lalgudi Vijayalakshmi occupy pride of place.
+They are the torchbearers of the venerable Lalgudi tradition – pioneered and nurtured by their father and guru, Padma Bhushan Lalgudi G. Jayaraman.
+The brother and sister duo is the fifth generation in a family of musicians, whose first, Lalgudi Rama Iyer, was a direct disciple of Saint Thyagaraja.
+Though rooted firmly and proudly in the Lalgudi bani, Krishnan and Vijayalakshmi have each created their own individual styles which complement one another.
+The duo’s music is an interesting study in contrasts.
+Together, their music is classical, but refreshingly contemporary; its form and feel are minimalist, but at its core, it is intricately complex and layered.
+Their instrumental mastery combined with musical acumen and creativity have made them immensely popular and won them a unique place in Carnatic music.

 They are the recipients of several recognitions and prestigious awards.
-Top ranking artistes of the All India Radio the duo has also been recognised and acknowledged for a slew of eclectic musical articulations and experiments in music.
+Top ranking artistes of the All India Radio, the duo has also been recognised and acknowledged for a slew of eclectic musical articulations and experiments in music.